Curiosity is an infinite game you can't lose

 The arrival fallacy is the belief that reaching a specific life goal will bring lasting happiness and fulfillment.
 Many of the goals we set for ourselves rest on this fallacy.
 We delay happiness to a time when some condition X or Y is finally met.
 Once I …, then I’ll finally be happy.
 This could be finding a life partner, acquiring material possessions, climbing in status, conquering a vice, etc.

-Look at the goals you have accomplished.
-A subset of them promised lasting happiness.
-Were those promises kept?
-No. Obviously not.
-The happiness was fleeting.
-But the next one is different, right?
-It isn’t.
 Be cautious of false promises.
 Avoid the arrival fallacy because it is not consistent with reality.
 It reminds me of the Penrose stairs.
 You can keep climbing but you are not going anywhere.

 2D plot of different symbol games